 A chapel for prayer, meditation or quiet reflection is located on the ground floor.
 Church services are unable to be held at present.
 To contact a Chaplain please ask a staff member.

 We also have services recorded for patients and staff who cannot attend in person these can be viewed from the spiritual support and hospital chaplains section.

 The children's ward provides a parent lounge with tea and coffee making facilities, fridge, toaster and microwave.
 This is available 24 hours a day and can be accessed through staff in the children's ward.

-The garden is open between 8 am and 8 pm to everyone and is accessed on the first floor opposite the lifts.
+The garden is open 8am to 8pm to everyone and is accessed on the first floor opposite the lifts.

 There are several motels located near Tauranga Hospital.
 Details can be found in the Yellow Pages telephone directory or online.

 Whare Whānau Whakataa - Two emergency accommodation units are located on the Tauranga Hospital site.
-These are available for short term emergency accommodation for up to two weeks, for any family who have had a family member admitted to hospital and who live more than 20 kms from Tauranga Hospital.
+These are available for short term emergency accommodation for up to two weeks, for any family who have had a family member admitted to hospital and who live more than 20km from Tauranga Hospital.
 There is a small charge for the use of the units and only one room per family is available for a maximum number of three people.
 Children aged under 15 years must be accompanied by an adult at all times.

 All requests for access must be made via Regional Māori Health Services on 07 579 8560 (Monday to Friday, 8.00 am - 4.30 pm) and no advance bookings can be made.

 One on the ground floor café is open daily from 7.30am - 4pm.